andreagubellini/eva-01-vscode-theme/README.md

 ![screen2](./static/img/screen2.png)

 ## how to install
-Navigate to `extensions` tab on Visual studio code then search for eva-01
+You can find the extension on the [visual studio marketplace](https://marketplace.visualstudio.com/items?itemName=AndreaGubellini.eva-01)